-This cashew milk recipe is the crème de la crème of plant-based milks.
+This creamy homemade cashew milk recipe is the crème de la crème of plant-based milks.
 It also means you can make your own homemade creamy vegan milk any day of the week.
+Use this as a base to make the creamiest Vegan Chocolate Milk or Vegan Pudding ever!

 Why This Recipe is a Winner